jsbots/AutoFish/README.md

 ## Additional Actions :mage:

-*This feature is available only for [Premium version](https://www.buymeacoffee.com/jsbots/e/96734) of the app*

 <p align="center">
 <img src="guide_img/additionalactions.jpg" align="center">
 </p>

 With Additional Actions module you can perform basically any automation you need during the fishing process.
 You can automate any mouse or keyboard movements as well as add some additional pixel conditions.
 It can be used for different things: applying additional lures, opening or deleting some items, automating sending caught fish in the process and so on.

 ## Mount Selling :elephant:

-*This feature is available only for [Premium version](https://www.buymeacoffee.com/jsbots/e/96734) of the app*

 <p align="center">
 <img src="guide_img/mammoth.jpg" align="center">